apnadkarni/blt/doc/vector.rst

   **-to** *index*
    Specifies the ending index of values to print.  *Index* is vector index.
-The default is to print values to the end of the vector.
+The default is to print values to the end of *vecName*.

 *vecName* **variable** *varName*
-  Maps a TCL variable to the vector, creating another means for accessing the vector.
+  Maps a TCL variable to *vecName*, creating another means for accessing *vecName*.
 The variable *varName* can't already exist.
-This overrides any current variable mapping the vector may have.
+This overrides any current variable mapping *vecName* may have.

 C LANGUAGE API
 ==============